aarongilly/blog/content/Pages/PDW.md

 # How

 This is why I made this page at all.
-This is what separates this page from my [5 year](https://aarongilly.com/339/), [7 year](https://aarongilly.com/391/), and [10 year](https://aarongilly.com/444/) retrospectives on the project.
+This is what separates this page from my [5 year](339), [7 year](391), and [10 year](444) retrospectives on the project.

 If even one person benefits from reading this I will be very pleased.

 I am going to cover how my thing works, but also how I’d recommend someone who’s interested in this concept get started.

 **Spoilers:** I don’t recommend doing everything I’ve done.
 There’s a strong argument to make the system is _worse_ now than when it was all one fancy spreadsheet.
-There’s a sweet spot and I passed it.
+There’s a sweet spot and I passed it[^3].

 ## How I’d Recommend Tracking